Here’s everything you receive:

 - Picture Study: A study of the artist and the artistic process through the paintings themselves.

-- Grade Two Resource CD packed with maps, documents, helpful articles, and a printable planner.
+- Grade Two Resources are packed with maps, documents, helpful articles, and a printable planner.

 Reading-Literature First Reader